Cervator/KubicArk/README.md

 * `kubectl get secret ark-user-token-4smst -n ark -o "jsonpath={.data['ca\.crt']}"`
 * Fill the `auth/config.sample` in with the cert and token
 * Use that file however needed for Kubernetes access limited to the given namespace!

+#### Using SA in Jenkins

+If the created service account is meant to be used in Jenkins for automatically interacting with a target Kubernetes cluster in a job do the following as well:

+* Make sure to install the https://plugins.jenkins.io/kubernetes-cli/ plugin
+* Create a new credential of the "secret text" type, paste the user token in there
+* Enable the "Setup Kubernetes CLI (kubectl)" step in a job (using a node with access to the `kubectl` executable)
+* Enter the API endpoint of the target cluster and select the secret text credential
+  * Do **not** enter the certificate in this case!
+For whatever reason it works locally in something like [Lens](https://k8slens.dev/) but in Jenkins including the cert will cause a weird cert failure (leaving the field blank seems to disable cert checking entirely - works fine)

+At this point you should be able to run `kubectl` commands against the cluster, such as by using the included utility scripts.

 ## ARK Configuration files